Modern slavery act statement

 At Good Energy, we consider the inherent risk of encountering modern slavery within our business, supply chains and strategic affiliations to be very low.
 Nonetheless, it’s an issue that we take seriously.
 It goes without saying that we have adopted a zero-tolerance approach towards the use of forced, compulsory, trafficked or child labour within our organisation.

-Good Energy operates according to its Guiding Principles and policy framework which describe the standards we expect to meet to ensure our business and supply chains are slavery free.
-These include ensuring that we:
+Good Energy operates according to its Code of Good Conduct and policy framework which describe the standards we expect to meet to ensure our business and supply chains are slavery free.
+These ensuring that we:

 - identify the individuals and teams most likely to encounter issues related to modern slavery within our supply chains and develop specific training to support them in spotting and addressing issues;

 - actively assess risks related to modern slavery as part of the approval process for all new or renewed relationships with delivery partners, suppliers and strategic affiliates;

 - keep focusing on incrementally improving our processes and procedures for procuring goods and services, including carrying out appropriate due diligence on suppliers and supply chains to assess modern slavery risks and, wherever possible, eliminate them;

-- set clear expectations that our delivery partners, suppliers and strategic affiliates meet the same high standards we set for ourselves, including through express contractual terms (and audit rights) wherever feasible; and
+- set clear expectations that our delivery partners, suppliers, regulator and strategic affiliates meet the same high standards we set for ourselves, including through express contractual terms (and audit rights) wherever feasible; and

 - periodically assess the risk of modern slavery arising within our business and established supply chains to identify areas that would benefit from further investigation.